12 Easy Math Tricks You’ll Wish You’d Known This Whole Time

 Multiplying two-digit numbers by 11 is a breeze with this clever trick from math.hmc.edu.
 Simply add the two digits together and place the sum in the middle.
 For example, if you’re multiplying 25 by 11, add the two and five together to get seven, and place the seven between those two numbers to find the final answer, which is 275.
 While we’re discussing math, try solving this second-grade math problem no one can figure out.

 To double a large number, multiply each individual number by two and add them together.
 Snow suggests starting from the left to make it easier to keep track of the numbers.
 “For example, to double 147, start with the hundreds place.
 Double 100 is 200.
 Double 40 is 80.
 Double seven is 14.
 Add them all up (200 plus 80 plus 14) and you get 294,” says Snow.
+If you think you’re a math expert, try out these arithmetic problems.

 Multiplying numbers that end in zero